Skip to main content

 How It Works

-3. JWT token included in Authorization: Bearer <token> header
+3. Include the token in the Authorization: Bearer <token> header

 Request Format